sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 All OpenID Providers are uniquely identified by a URL known as the issuer.
-This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard or the [OAuth2 Authorization Server Metadata, RFC8414](https://tools.ietf.org/html/rfc8414).
+This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard and the [OAuth2 Authorization Server Metadata, RFC8414](https://tools.ietf.org/html/rfc8414).
+An OP SHOULD publish the same JSON metadata on both `/.well-known/openid-configuration` and `/.well-known/oauth-authorization-server`, and MAY publish on other locations.
 The OP SHOULD include a `signed_metadata` claim, as described in RFC8414 section 2.1.

 Note that for privacy considerations, only direct requests to the server metadata document SHOULD be used.
 The webfinger method to locate the relevant OP and